 Return pan used to sear tenderloin to medium heat.

-Add ¼ cup water, maple syrup, chicken base, and Dijon to hot pan and stir until incorporated.
+Add ¼ cup water, maple syrup, Dijon, and chicken base to hot pan and stir until incorporated.
 Bring to a simmer.

-Stir often until the consistency of a light syrup, 4-5 minutes.
+Stir often until sauce is the consistency of a light syrup, 4-5 minutes.

 Finish the Dish